Jimmy Hughes (singer): Life and career

 Hughes' next few singles were unsuccessful, as Vee-Jay Records diverted their attention to The Beatles and The Four Seasons, and then folded.
 However, in 1966, after the success of Percy Sledge's "When a Man Loves a Woman", Hall negotiated a new deal for his label to be distributed by Atlantic Records.
-Hughes returned to the charts with "Neighbor, Neighbor" (# 65 pop, # 4 R&B), "I Worship the Ground You Walk On" (# 25 R&B), and "Why Not Tonight" (# 90 pop, # 5 R&B), before moving to the Atlantic label itself with "It Ain't What You Got" (# 43 R&B, 1968).
+Hughes returned to the charts with "Neighbor, Neighbor" (number 65 pop, number 4 R&B), "I Worship the Ground You Walk On" (number 25 R&B), and "Why Not Tonight" (number 90 pop, number 5 R&B), before moving to the Atlantic label itself with "It Ain't What You Got" (number 43 R&B, 1968).

 Early in 1968, Hughes moved to Stax Records, where his recordings were issued on the subsidiary Volt label.
-His first record for the label, "I Like Everything About You", reached # 21 on the R&B chart, but later records were less successful.
+His first record for the label, "I Like Everything About You", reached number 21 on the R&B chart, but later records were less successful.
 At the time, Stax was undergoing a major reorganisation with new management and new artists.
 Although his records, including a 1969 album Something Special, were produced by label boss Al Bell, Hughes later stated that he felt like the "low man on the totem pole" at the label, and became frustrated by what he saw as a lack of promotion.
 He also tired of touring and being away from his family, and in 1970 gave up recording and performing.
 He retrained, and got a government job making parts for nuclear power plants in the Tennessee River Valley, in later years only singing as a member of the congregation of his local church in Leighton.

 Several compilation albums of Hughes' recordings have been issued in recent years.